 This summary highlights selected information from this Information Statement and provides an overview of our company, our separation from Xerox and Xerox's distribution of our common stock to its shareholders.
-For a more complete understanding of our business and the Spin-Off (as defined below), you should read this entire Information Statement carefully, particularly the discussion of "Risk Factors" beginning on page 15 of this Information Statement, and our historical Combined Financial Statements and the notes thereto appearing elsewhere in this Information Statement.
+For a more complete understanding of our business and the Spin-Off (as defined below), you should read this entire Information Statement carefully, particularly the discussion of "Risk Factors" beginning on page 15 of this Information Statement, and our historical and pro forma financial statements and the notes to those financial statements appearing elsewhere in this Information Statement.